MaryamFatima16/Text-Encryption-Tool/README.md

 - **DES Decryption**: Convert the encrypted text (hex) back to plaintext.
 - **RSA Decryption**: Convert the encrypted text (hex) back to plaintext.

-## Example

-- **AES Encryption**: Enter text, select AES, click "Encrypt".
-The result will be displayed as a hexadecimal string.
-- **DES Encryption**: Enter text, select DES, click "Encrypt".
-The result will be displayed as a hexadecimal string.
-- **RSA Encryption**: Enter text, select RSA, click "Encrypt".
-The result will be displayed as a hexadecimal string.

-- **AES Decryption**: Enter the encrypted text (hex), select AES, click "Decrypt".
-The original text will be displayed.
-- **DES Decryption**: Enter the encrypted text (hex), select DES, click "Decrypt".
-The original text will be displayed.
-- **RSA Decryption**: Enter the encrypted text (hex), select RSA, click "Decrypt".
-The original text will be displayed.

 ## Notes